zyteo/LighTide/readme.md

 2 Aug 2023 - Working on maps component.
 Latest react leaflet v0.4 is quite different from previous v0.3 Will need to read up docs.

+3 Aug 2023 - Read up react leaflet docs, and leaflet docs.
+Older leaflet version was 1.7.1, latest one is 1.9.4.

 ```

 ### Problem-Solving Strategy